Foundation Models in Generative AI: What They Are & How to Choose the Right One

-Selecting the right foundational models in the exploding generative AI field is a no-brainer.
+Selecting the right foundation models in the exploding generative AI field is a no-brainer.
 Enterprises that don’t choose wisely are at a higher risk of high costs, inefficiencies, and security challenges.

-With a host of LLMs (Large Language Models) like GPT-4, Claude, LLaMA, etc., CTOs must navigate through many factors—model architecture, cost, scalability, security and ethical considerations—to choose the right model for their company.
+With a host of LLMs (Large Language Models) like GPT-4, Claude, LLaMA, etc., CTOs must navigate through many factors, AI model architecture, cost, scalability, security and ethical considerations, to choose the right model for their company.

-So, we have decided to break down the selection criteria for foundational models.
-This will equip you, as a CTO, with the insights to make informed decisions.
+So, we have decided to break down the selection criteria for foundation models.
+This will equip you, as a CTO, with the insights to make informed decisions about AI applications and AI technology adoption.

-Generative AI models usually mean foundational models.
-Foundational models are the large-scale AI models that have been pre-trained on massive data to perform a wide range of tasks like content generation, problem-solving, and much more.
+Generative AI models usually mean foundation models.
+Foundational models are the large-scale machine learning models that have been pre-trained on massive input data to perform a wide range of tasks like content generation, problem-solving, and much more.

-Google’s multimodal foundation model Gemini —for example—can generalize and understand, operate on and combine different types of information like image, audio, text, code, videos, etc.
+Google’s multimodal foundation model Gemini - for example, can generalize and understand, operate on and combine different types of information like image, audio, text, code, videos, etc., showcasing the versatility of deep learning models in modern artificial intelligence.

 Thus, these models form the base (foundation) on which specific things can be built.
 Foundation models can be fine-tuned for a broad range of applications, hence becoming a strong starting point for many business use cases.